lonng/nano/README.md

 }
 ```

-- Second, fetch all grpc servers infomation from services like `etcd` or `consul`  in `nano` lifetime callback
+- Second, fetch all grpc servers infomation from services like `etcd` or `consul`  in `nano` lifetime hooks
 ```go
 type ServerInfo struct {
 	Host string `json:"host"`